San Francisco-based Startup Opens Office in Vancouver

 Segment’s decision to establish an office in British Columbia reflects the strength of the local technology sector.
 Companies from around the world recognize B.C.’s targeted incentives, strategic location and diverse workforce are good for their bottom line.
 With international leaders such as Amazon, Microsoft and SAP as well as home-grown companies like Hootsuite, Slack and Sierra Wireless establishing operations, B.C.’s technology sector is now growing faster than the overall economy and is one of the largest tech sectors in Canada.

-British Columbia is also home to world-class research facilities, top-ranked universities, and Wavefront, a national centre of excellence that fosters a network of seasoned communications and software professionals.
+British Columbia is also home to world-class research facilities and top-ranked universities.
 Key players in the industry will come together for the #BCTECH summit in March 2017 to discuss BC-made tech innovations and the future of the sector.